Principal investigator: Professor Lan Cheng

 molecules.
 Usually, it is relatively easy to simulate a molecule's

-techniques are needed that treat the interactions between electronic
+advanced techniques are needed that treat the interactions between

-molecule's complex and difficult-to-calculate electronic structure
+This molecule's complex and difficult-to-calculate electronic

-second-order parameters without issue.
+without issue.

 Published in